sydneylockwood/NFLdefensivelevers/README.md

 Reproduce the Analysis (Excel):

-+Download or clone this repository.
++ Download or clone this repository.

-+Navigate to the /data/ folder and open the cleaned CP4 Excel file.
++ Navigate to the /data/ folder and open the cleaned CP4 Excel file.

-+Review the cleaned game-level dataset, where each row represents a team-game.
++ Review the cleaned game-level dataset, where each row represents a team-game.

-+Use the regression output and summary tables in the Excel workbook to view model results.
++ Use the regression output and summary tables in the Excel workbook to view model results.

-+Charts can be recreated by selecting the summary table and inserting a bar chart in Excel.
++ Charts can be recreated by selecting the summary table and inserting a bar chart in Excel.

 Files to Open

-+Cleaned dataset: /data/cleaned_game_level.xlsx (update with your exact filename)
++ Cleaned dataset: /data/cleaned_game_level.xlsx (update with your exact filename)

-+Analysis workbook: Located in the /reports/ folder (update if your Excel file lives elsewhere)
++ Analysis workbook: Located in the /reports/ folder (update if your Excel file lives elsewhere)

 **Repository Map**

-+/data/ – Original source datasets and Clean analysis-ready datasets (CP4 output)
++ /data/ – Original source datasets and Clean analysis-ready datasets (CP4 output)

-+/figures/ – Charts and tables used in the final report
++ /figures/ – Charts and tables used in the final report

-+/reports/ – Project write-up and supporting documentation
++ /reports/ – Project write-up and supporting documentation

-+/report_notes/ - Project reflection
++ /report_notes/ - Project reflection

 **Limitations and Next Steps**